 Vertigo & Dizziness

-During a craniosacral therapy treatment, gentle manipulations along the spine, sacrum, pelvis and the skull will be performed to release restrictions in each area.
-These manipulations are very gentle, although effective, and are tolerated well by most patients.
+During treatment, gentle mobilization techniques will be used to release any dural connective tissue restrictions in the head, neck, spine and pelvis.
+The techniques are gentle, yet effective, and tolerated well by most patients.

 The entire body is connected by a tissue called fascia.
-It surrounds the spinal cord, brain, nerves, muscles and other connective tissue in the body.
-Accumulated stress on the body from multiple injuries, poor posture and ongoing pain can create restrictions in the fascia system.
-These fascia restrictions can disrupt the natural movement of the tissues, contributing to physical symptoms such as headaches and neck pain.
+It surrounds the spinal cord, brain, nerves, muscles and organs.
+Accumulated stress on the body from trauma, surgeries, poor posture, sports injuries and repetitive injuries can impact the fascia system, creating adhesions.
+These fascia restrictions can disrupt the natural movement of many tissues in the body, contributing to physical symptoms such as headaches, neck pain, and chronic pain.

 The Craniosacral System

+Every patient will respond differently to craniosacral therapy.
 Some patients will feel fatigued after treatment, while other will experience an increase in energy.
-Most patients will notice a reduction of pain following the treatment; however, complex injuries or persistent pain syndromes may require a few treatments before significant improvements are noticed.
+Most patients will notice a reduction of pain following a treatment and a calming of the nervous system; however, complex injuries and chronic pain conditions may require a few treatments before significant improvements are noticed.